hannesrosenbusch/my-site/assets/posts/Parapsychology novel in progress.md

 ---
-"I am writing a science-fantasy novel"
+I am writing a science-fantasy novel
 ---

 I have spent the last years working on my debut novel.
 The expected year of release is 2025.
 Below is a blurb :)